 Your role as a parent is to help guide your children.
 They’re not going to learn good conflict resolution skills on their own.
 Ask good questions to help them figure out what they did wrong and remind them of the importance of good conflict resolution.

-Huddle up and ask your child, “How do you think we do as a family at resolving conflict?”
+Huddle up with your child and ask, “How do you think we do as a family at resolving conflict?”